Tensor product of filtered $A_\infty$-algebras: Another model for

-For the second statement, recall that, when defining $\eta_T$ a vertex of valency zero would be assigned with $\mu_{0,\beta}$ and the outgoing edge with $H$.
-But we just showed that composition is zero, thus $\eta_T=0$.
+For the second statement, recall that when defining $\eta_T$, a vertex of valency zero is assigned $\mu_{0,\beta}$ and a new vertex inserted into the outgoing edge and assigned $H$.
+Since we just showed that composition is zero, it follows that $\eta_T=0$. \end{proof}